oconnor-ryan/ryvm/README.md

 - There are currently five special registers:
   - PC
     - The program counter.
-Stores the address of the next instruction to execute.
+Stores the address of the NEXT instruction to execute.
+      - This does not store the address of the currently executing instruction.
     - Is a alias of register W63
   - SP
     - The stack pointer.
 Stores the address to the top of the VM's stack.